Spindle Tree Hedge Plants

 Spindle Berry, Euonymus europaeus, is a large native bush or shrubby tree that makes an excellent country hedging plant.
 It will grow on practically any soil and tolerates dappled shade.

-Spindleberry hedge plants are only delivered bareroot, during winter (Nov-March).
+Bareroot hedge plants are only delivered, during winter (Nov-March).

 Choosing a size:

-When you are ordering Spindleberry plants for a hedge, we generally recommend that you use plants that are graded at 40/60cms or 60/80cms.
-They are cheaper than large plants, easier to handle and they will establish well in poor conditions.
+When you are ordering plants for a hedge, we generally recommend that you use plants that are graded at 40/60cms or 60/80cms.
+They are cheaper than large plants, easier to handle, and they will establish well in poor conditions.

 Use the larger, 90/120cm tall plants if you want a big hedge quickly or for instant impact as a specimen shrub.